gautamjuyal/frontend-mentor-newbie1/README-template.md

 ### What I learned

+This project was quite exciting for me.
+I've used flex all over the project.
+The problem that I faced was that QR Image (provided with the project) was not fitting its parent flex.
+I tried to "fit-content" it's parent flex, but I guess it was a wrong approach.
+Finally I selected the image, and adjusted it's dimensions to 100% (height:100%; width:100%;).

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: